-The H. Lee House (1928) was designed by noted British architect Frederic C. Clemeshaw and built by Scottish carpenter George Simpson at 8450 Troy Street, Lemon Grove, for San Diego auto dealer Harold Lee, who reportedly fell in love with Simpson’s own Tudor home nearby.
+The H. Lee House (1928) was designed by noted British architect Frederick C. Clemesha and built by Scottish carpenter George Simpson at 8450 Troy Street, Lemon Grove, for San Diego auto reconstruction business owner Harold Lee.
+Lee commissioned the building of the home in the style of his native England after reportedly falling in love with Simpson’s own Tudor home nearby.
 The house was part of the American Country Home Movement of the 1920s, a phenomenon associated with the rising popularity of the automobile.

 With its former hilltop view of the countryside, the H. Lee House has long been a Lemon Grove landmark.
 Architectural features include the classic, black and white half-timbered and plaster walls, an immense, bellcast, hip-gabled roof clad in cedar shingles, two massive chimneys, leaded multi-paned windows, the distinctive quatrefoils at each end of the house and the original plank front door with its cast iron heraldic knocker.
 The intact interior features two fireplaces with original tile hearths clad in copper flashing, original oak hardwood floors, original wall sconces and a stairwell with its handsome railings and large newel post.
 On the first floor is a beautiful Great Room, a small dining room, a bathroom, rear hallway, kitchen and laundry room with concrete tub and original closets.
 The second floor has a spectacular bedchamber with two crossbeams, two small bedrooms, bathroom and hallway.
 There is a partial attic.